 This is the blog of the music and disability interest group of the Society for Music Theory and the study group of the American Musicological Society.
 We are scholars with interdisciplinary interests in music and disability studies.
 Don’t know what Disability Studies is, or what it could possibly have to do with music?
 Blake Howe’s Primer is a great place to start.
 Our groups pursue many scholarly initiatives–conference papers and panels, articles, books.
 We also advocate for inclusion and accessibility for scholars, particularly within our professional organizations.
 Finally, we advocate for our students with differing abilities and make accommodations in our pedagogy and teaching.

-The chair of the DISMUS interest group via the Society for Music Theory is Bruce Quaglia (University of Utah).
-The chair of the DISMUS study group via the American Musicological Society is Samantha Bassler (Brooklyn, NY).
-Michael Accinno is the social media officer and moderates this blog.
+The chair of the DISMUS interest group of the Society for Music Theory is Anabel Maler (University of Iowa).
+The co-chairs of the DISMUS study group of the American Musicological Society are Jeannette Jones (Holy Cross) and Stefan Honisch (UBC).
+The webmaster is Benjamin Coghan (University of Texas), James Deaville (Carleton University) moderates the blog, and Elizabeth McLain (Virginia Tech) is the secretary.
 Please contact us!